If you need help accessing our website, call 855-698-9991

 Kidney Transplantation

-At the NYU Langone Transplant Institute, our experts provide world-class care with outstanding outcomes to people in need of kidney transplant.
-Here are just a few of the reasons that our program is exceptional:
+At the NYU Langone Transplant Institute, our experts provide world-class care with superior outcomes to people in need of a kidney transplant.
+We are the highest-volume program in New York State for kidneys from both deceased and from living donors.

 Our modern facilities include state-of-the-art testing sites, dedicated inpatient surgical and intensive care units, outpatient physician offices, and single-occupancy rooms for all of our patients.